Which school do you want to support?

 One reform effort gaining attention for its success at motivating high school students is called Linked Learning.
 This approach blends rigorous academics with career technical education to better prepare students for both college and career.
 Evaluations have shown students in these programs are much more engaged in what they’re learning and more likely to graduate.

 As discussed in the lesson on education technology, there is significant movement toward using technology to help personalize the experience of learning, so that each student is presented with material that is neither too easy (thus dull) nor too advanced (thus frustrating).
-This is a promising area of work, and in the shift to Common Core curriculum may help to nudge forward the idea of involving students in the pacing and sequence of their own education.
-In the end, education is about learning, which is the work that students do when they are motivated to do it.
+This is a promising area of work: in the end, education is about learning, which is the work that students do when they are motivated to do it.
 Susan Sandler (founder of Justice Matters) does a nice job of describing a broad meaning for personalization in education.